solidsnack/r10c/main.typ

 #block(breakable: false)[
 = Introduction

-The Renard Series is a system of preferred numbers which divides an interval from 1 to 10 into an approximately geometric sequence, standardized in ISO 3.
+The Renard Series is a system of preferred numbers, standardized in ISO 3.
+The Renard 10 Series (R10 Series, for short) divides an interval from 1 to 10 into an approximately geometric sequence.

+While we can precede geometrically in 10 steps from 1 to 10 by multiplying by the 10th root of 10 -- about 1.2589 -- at each step, the numbers thus arrived at would be quite unwieldy.
+With very slight rounding, the numbers become quite congenial to work with -- friendly numbers like 2, 2.5, 4, 5 and so on.
+This does mean, however, that each step is not just the previous one multiplied by the 10th root of ten.
+In the standardized R10 Series, the steps are sometimes 1.23×, sometimes 1.25×, sometimes 1.28× and sometimes other factors.

-We here discuss a variation of the Renard 10 Series (R10 Series), dubbing it the R10f Series.
-It differs in the 6th and 9th elements:
+We here discuss a variation of the R10 Series, dubbing it the DR10 Series (Different Renard 10 Series).
+By changing the 6th and 9th elements of the series, we simplify the overall structure of the series -- there are only two factors in DR10, 1.25× and 1.28×.
+We also get more numbers that align with powers of 2.
+Here is the DR10 Series:

 - 1.00 (1st element)
 - 1.25 (2nd element)